Congratulations on the birth (or imminent birth!) of your new baby.

 9am – 8pm every day

 Postnatal depression can affect both men and women.
 1 in 7 people experience it at some point in the year after birth.
 The good news is there are some wonderful groups and lots of support for those that need it.
-PANDAS have regular meetings in Frome.
+PANDAS have regular local meetings in some locations.

 If you had a difficult birth or things did not go to plan it can be very helpful to talk.
 Some women find things playing over in their minds, which can be a sign that you need to speak to someone about your experience.